Teaching English to Speakers of Other Languages program

 TESOL minor

 The TESOL minor is designed for non-Education majors who are interested in teaching English as a foreign language abroad or in certain U.S. locations.
-Please note that this program does not lead to a teaching license.
-Learn more about this option.
+This program does not lead to a teaching license.
+Learn more.

 Options outside of the TESOL minor

-- ENG/TSL (English Education and TESOL) In this track, you’ll receive a Wisconsin public school teaching license to teach ESL to students in grades K-12, along with dual-certification to teach English in grades 4-12.
+- ENG/TSL (English Education and TESOL) Be dual-certified to teach English in grades 4-12.

 What distinguishes UWL’s TESOL program?